- Excellent screen quality

-The iPhone 5C uses a 1,136 x 640 pixel screen, just like that of the iPhone 5.
+The iPhone 5C uses a 1,136 x 640 pixel screen.
 The resulting 326ppi pixel density is the same pixel pitch that saw the introduction of the term ‘Retina’ display – meaning so sharp you can’t see the pixels.

 Of course, screen size is an absolutely valid consideration.
 What the iPhone 5C gains in practicality – it’s so easy to grasp and use one-handed – it loses in other areas.
-A large screen like the HTC One’s or Samsung Galaxy S4’s offers a better canvas for websites (especially non-mobile ones) and is far, far better as a display for watching videos.
+A large screen like the LG G3’s or Samsung Galaxy S5’s offers a better canvas for websites (especially non-mobile ones) and is far, far better as a display for watching videos.

-The same is true for games but, as we’ll cover later, this is made-up-for by the iPhone’s unbeatable game library.
+The same could be said for games but, as we’ll cover later, this is made up for by the iPhone’s unbeatable game library.